scottsman22000/moodtracker/README.md

 Mood Tracker - track how a user is feeling and gather data in order to maximize positivity and minimize negativity

-Team GDN - Zack Valenti, Michael Meli, Bradley Swift, Matthew Mahoney, Chi Kit Chiu, Eli Sanders
+Team GDN - Zack Valenti, Michael Meli, Bradley Swift, Matthew Mahoney, Chi Kit Chiu, Eli Sandler